lifedox/granular-configuration-language/doc-spec/concepts.md

 Cases discussed included:

-- Using `env_location_var_name` from {py:class}`.LazyLoadConfiguration`, you would define an environment-specific files that and using the environment variable to select the associated file and a common config would pull strings from environment config to reduce copy-and-paste related problem.
+- Using `env_location_var_name` from {py:class}`.LazyLoadConfiguration`, you would define environment-specific files.
+Then use the environment variable to select the associated file and a common config would pull strings from environment config to reduce copy-and-paste related problem.

   ```yaml
   # config.yaml